-Along with Beth Wickerson, the co-founder & co-director of Wickerson Studios, we have decided to establish Wicker Sons Foundry in honor of our two sons, Oscar and Max.
+Along with Beth Wickerson, the co-founder of Wickerson Studios, we have continued to operate Wicker Sons Foundry in honor of our three children, Oscar, Max and Ella.

-On May 4 th, 2015 I began a series of 6:30 am photographs, with my son Oscar, that mark the establishment of the Wicker Sons Foundry along with the ceremonial casting of the Wicker Sons Foundry tractor seat in bronze.
-Our family began collecting anything and everything on our 14 -acre property in Kansas that spoke to our seasonal experience with the land and began to reify our living experience into bronze casting on a daily basis.
+On May 4 th, 2015 our family began collecting anything and everything on our 14 -acre property in Kansas that spoke to our seasonal experience with the land and began to reify our living experience into bronze casting on a daily basis.

 Starting with the spring morel mushrooms, we then discovered irises, cicadas, stones, and bones.
 With 18 years of metal casting experience, I feel capable of casting anything and everything into bronze, aluminum, and zinc sand molds.
 Drafting from life and death around the studios, we are now able to facilitate large and small scale commissions for private and corporate clients and open our doors to our store and treasury.

 As a parent, an artist and an educator, I look for those forms that speak to the land and our family experience over the past eight years at Wickerson Studios in the Midwest.
 Our children have allowed Beth and I to see the world again, relive the seasons in a new way, and become aware of that which surrounds us.
 Both natural and man-made forms grow, decay, and litter the land.
 One only needs to open their eyes.
 We will make, we will do, and we will not force anything.
 There is a peace in indifference and we now know that Life is Too Beautiful.

 Director at Wickerson Studios/Former Chair of Sculpture, Kansas City Art Institute